-Instruction 174 is executed in the Reciprocal Approximation functional unit.
-The instruction forms an approximate value of the reciprocal of the normalized floating-point quantity in each element of V_j and enters the result into elements of V_i .
-The number of elements for which approximations are found is determined by the contents of the VL register.
+The Reciprocal Approximation functional unit executes instruction 174.
+The instruction forms an approximate value of the reciprocal of the normalized floating-point quantity in each element of Vj and enters the result into elements of Vi.
+The number of elements for which approximations are found is determined by the VL register contents.

-Instruction 174 occurs in the divide sequence to compute the quotients of floating-point quantities as described in section 4 under floating-point arithmetic.
+Instruction 174 occurs in the divide sequence to compute the quotients of floating-point quantities as described in section 4 under Floating-point Arithmetic.